gauthiernielly/Visual-Intelligence-Project/TAD_full_run/README.md

 (`<N>` is the number of GPUs used.
 The validated run used 2, so the path is `gpu2_id0/`.)

-## How this differs from the smoke notebook
+## How this differs from the smoke test notebook

 The smoke notebook was the proof of concept (4 train videos × 5 epochs on Colab).
 This bundle is the production version (315 train videos × 40 epochs on